weaviate-tutorials/202507-lipari-school/README.md

 3. Click on "New codespace"
 4. Wait for the codespace to build and start

+> Note: This should have set up a Python environment, and activated it for you

 ## Setting up Weaviate Cloud

 ### Step 1: Create a Weaviate Cloud Instance